bitfinity-network/ord-rs/README.md

 ### Transfer

-You can use the example in `examples/transfer.rs` to transfer  BRC20 token to another address.
+You can use the example in `examples/transfer.rs` to transfer  ord-rs token to another address.

 To transfer tokens run the following command: